Emergency!: TV movies

 From 1978 through 1979, the show returned as a series of "Movies of the Week".
 The TV movies premiered in this order:

-The Steel Inferno: A fire breaks out in a skyscraper and the members of Squad 51 along with other LACoFD members help rescue those who are trapped.
+The Steel Inferno: A fire breaks out in a skyscraper and the members of Squad 51 along with other Los Angeles County Fire Department members from Station #110 help rescue those who are trapped.
 Personnel from Rampart General Hospital set up a triage area at the scene to care for the injured awaiting to be transported to the hospital.
 A Coast Guard helicopter helps firefighters with rooftop evacuations.
+One conflict of the episode is Squad 110's paramedic attempting to save his missing fiancé.
 This television movie was similar to Irwin Allen's The Towering Inferno (1974).

-Survival on Charter #220: While Squad 51 is on a call, two planes collide with one landing in a Los Angeles subdivision, trapping Gage and DeSoto.
+Survival on Charter #220: While Squad 51 is on a call, two planes collide with one crash landing in a Los Angeles subdivision, trapping Gage and DeSoto.
 A resident of the subdivision which was the site of the crash was the girlfriend of one of Squad 51's other paramedics from another shift.
-The on and off-duty firefighters make multiple rescues and the injured girl Squad 51 was originally dispatched to help turns out to be all right.
-During the rescue, however, an engine from one of the planes lands on the squad, rendering it out of commission due to the heavy damage it sustained.
+The on and off-duty firefighters make multiple rescues to save survivors.
+During the event, however, one of the engines from the plane lands on the squad, destroying it.

-Most Deadly Passage: The paramedics from Squad 51 travel to Seattle to watch how their paramedics treat patients and respond to calls for help.
-The most notable incident in the movie is the ferry that catches fire in the middle of a trip.
+Most Deadly Passage: The paramedics from Squad 51 travel to Seattle to watch how their paramedics of the Seattle Fire Department Medic One Program treat patients and respond to calls for help.
+The most notable incident in the movie is the ferry that catches fire in the middle of a trip due to a fueling error.

-What's a Nice Girl Like You Doing?: Gage and DeSoto travel to San Francisco to observe some female paramedics work.
+What's a Nice Girl Like You Doing?: Gage and DeSoto travel to San Francisco to observe some female paramedics work as well as the rescue crew of the San Francisco Fire Department.
 A worker is rescued from the Golden Gate Bridge, an ambulance gets into an accident that ends up killing the patient being transported to the hospital, an epileptic in a coffee shop is treated along with someone having a heart attack at a dance bar.
 A pier at the Embarcadero catches on fire.

 Greatest Rescues of "Emergency!": Gage and DeSoto are both promoted to the rank of captain, at which rank they were no longer permitted to hold paramedic certification.
 They think back to their time on Squad 51 and some of the rescues they carried out.
 Robert A. Cinader wrote and directed the framing story, which included clips from other such installments as the pilot, on whose writing Harold Jack Bloom had collaborated with Cinader.
 This film marked the "official" ending of the series.

 The Convention: John and Roy are back in San Francisco for a paramedic convention and they ride along with the San Francisco Fire Department's paramedics.

 The TV movies were shown in syndication as two-part episodes starting in the 1980s.
-They also aired on TV Land in 2001, on MeTV in June 2015, and on Cozi TV in late 2019.
+They also aired on TV Land in 2001, on MeTV in June 2015, and on Cozi TV in late 2019 to 2024.